i4mi/fhir-questionnaire/README.md

 # I4MI Questionnaire Data
 QuestionnaireData is a class that facilitates the rendering and handling of FHIR Questionnaires in TypeScript / Javascript applications.
 - ❗️ Please be aware that this is currently work in progress.
-- ❗️ Not all features of FHIR Questionnaire are supported, and a lot of functionality is not yet documented.
+- ❗️ Not all features of FHIR Questionnaire are supported, and some functionality is not yet documented.
-- ❗️ There are probably minor and major bugs (if you find one - [raise an issue on github](https://github.com/i4mi/fhir-questionnaire/issues)).
+- ❗️ Although we do our best in carefully developping and testing the class, there are probably minor and major bugs.
+If you find one, let us know and [raise an issue on github](https://github.com/i4mi/fhir-questionnaire/issues)).
 - ❗️ We do not recommend using this for production projects.
-- ❗️ The class is based on the FHIR R4 (4.0.1) version of the Questionnaire resource.
+- ❗️ QuestionnaireData is based on the FHIR R4 (4.0.1) version of the Questionnaire resource.

-See also the documentation of the [FHIR Questionnaire](http://hl7.org/fhir/R4/questionnaire.html) and [FHIR QuestionnaireResponse](http://hl7.org/fhir/R4/questionnaireresponse.html) ressources.
+See also the documentation of the [FHIR Questionnaire](http://hl7.org/fhir/R4/questionnaire.html) and [FHIR QuestionnaireResponse](http://hl7.org/fhir/R4/questionnaireresponse.html) resources.

 ## Demo App
 There is a [small demo app](./demo) written in Vue.js, that demonstrates the use of the library with different FHIR Questionnaires.